 Blues lead guitar - lesson 3

-Blues in the key of A - backing track lesson 3.
+Blues in the key of A: using a single scale – lesson 3: shape 3.

 This is the third lesson in the Blues soloing series.
 The diagram below shows the 3rd shape of the scale, played in 10th position.
 There are five different main shapes for a certain scale.